ansible-community/project-template/README.md

 For more information about communication, including how to join these channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

-## Releasing, versioning and deprecation
+## Releasing

 > Please replace the content in the sub-sections below with information relevant to your project.

-> If you have the same information covered on the project docsite, please refer to the corresponding pages instead.
+> If you have the same information covered on the project docsite, refer to the corresponding docsite pages instead.

 ### Versioning specification